 Monthly costs for a Chihuahua range from $96 to $190.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Chihuahua expensive to own compared to other cats?
+Is a Chihuahua expensive to own compared to other dogs?

 Chihuahuas are less expensive than average to own.
 A typical dog costs around $2,800 per year, while chihuahuas at $1,155–$2,288/year cost less due to their small size, generally good health, and low-maintenance needs.